Orange-OpenSource/a11y-guidelines/src/en/articles/form/part1/index.md

 ### The title attribute

-The <code>title</code> attribute is used to label a form field in an accessible manner.
-It will also trigger the display of a tooltip when hovering over the element with the mouse, good thing for the cognitively impaired, digital novices.
+The <code>title</code> attribute can provide a tooltip but is not a reliable substitute for a label.
+It will also trigger the display of a tooltip when hovering over the element with the mouse, which can help users with cognitive impairments and novice users.
+In addition, <code>title</code> is often not exposed to keyboard-only users and not consistently read by screen readers.

-Be careful, we might be tempted to use the <code>placeholder</code> attribute.
-This attribute is not robust enough, indeed:
+Never use <code>placeholder</code> as the only label; <code>placeholders</code> are not a replacement for labels and are not reliably read or persistent:

 <ul>
    <li>the <code>placeholder</code> text that displays in the field is usually not high enough contrast;
    </li>
-   <li>it is erased when entering the content in the control (causing difficulties in the event of a deficiency
+   <li>it is erased when entering the content in the control (causing difficulties for users with cognitive impairments);
-     cognitive);
    </li>
    <li>the <code>placeholder</code> is not always read by assistive technology;</li>
    <li>it makes corrections difficult in case of error if there is no label displayed;</li>
 </ul>

-On the other hand, the <code>placeholder</code> can serve as a guide, an aid to fill in the field without this information being absolutely necessary (for example, proposing a valid expected value): do not hesitate to use for this type of need.
+On the other hand, the <code>placeholder</code> can serve as a guide, an aid to fill in the field without this information being absolutely necessary (for example, proposing a valid expected value).
+Use placeholders for such purposes only (as examples), not as labels.

 ## Associating related controls

-When necessary, it is important to group fields of the same nature, this will make the whole form more understandable.
+When necessary, group fields of the same type.
+This makes the form easier to understand.
 Most of the time, we group our radio buttons, or our checkboxes, in order to associate a header with these elements.

 To group them, we use the <code>fieldset</code> element, which will have as its first child the <code>legend</code> element that will serve as the header for our grouped fields.